Remote Sensing and GIS

 Interested in discussing the research we are working on or learning more?
 Please contact:

-Associate Professor, Geological Engineering
+Assistant Professor, Geological Engineering

 Research Interests